KratosMultiphysics/Kratos/applications/MeshingApplication/custom_external_libraries/mmg/README.md

 ## Error 2: Kratos cannot find the MMG libraries automatically even if I specify the correct prefix
-If any of the MMG libraries cannot be found, you can explicitily set them in the Kratos configure:
+If any of the MMG libraries cannot be found, you can explicitly set them in the Kratos configure:

 	-DMMG_INCLUDE_DIR="installation_directory/mmg/include/"\
 	-DMMG2D_INCLUDE_DIR="installation_directory/mmg/include/mmg/mmg2d/"\